-About this Site: Welcome to Umami Girl, where I write a short piece every week about my adventures in food.
-Most weeks I share recipes, many of them original, and all of them tested and approved by my family and me.
+Welcome to Umami Girl (est. 2008), where I write a short piece every week about my adventures in food, travel, books, and/or general foolishness.
+Many weeks I share recipes, most of them original, and all of them tested and approved by my family and me.
 Usually you’ll also find a story of one sort or another in the mix.

 Welcome.
 Thank you for joining us.
 Everyone calls me Cope.
 Please do.